A Scalable Algorithm For Sparse Portfolio Selection

 \ARTICLEAUTHORS{ \AUTHOR{Dimitris Bertsimas} \AFF{Sloan School of Management, Massachusetts Institute of Technology, Cambridge, MA, USA.\\ ORCID: \href{https://orcid.org/0000-0002-1985-1003}{$0000$-$0002$-$1985$-$1003$}\\ \EMAIL{dbertsim@mit.edu}} \AUTHOR{Ryan Cory-Wright} \AFF{Operations Research Center, Massachusetts Institute of Technology, Cambridge, MA, USA, \\ORCID: \href{https://orcid.org/0000-0002-4485-0619}{$0000$-$0002$-$4485$-$0619$}\\\EMAIL{ryancw@mit.edu}} }

 \ABSTRACT{ The sparse portfolio selection problem is one of the most famous and frequently-studied problems in the optimization and financial economics literatures.
 In a universe of risky assets, the goal is to construct a portfolio with maximal expected return and minimum variance, subject to an upper bound on the number of positions, linear inequalities and minimum investment constraints.
-Existing certifiably optimal approaches to this problem do not converge within a practical amount of time at real-world problem sizes with more than $400$ securities.
+Existing certifiably optimal approaches to this problem {have not been shown to} converge within a practical amount of time at real-world problem sizes with more than $400$ securities.
 In this paper, we propose a more scalable approach.
 By imposing a ridge regularization term, we reformulate the problem as a convex binary optimization problem, which is solvable via an efficient outer-approximation procedure.
-We propose various techniques for improving the performance of the procedure, including a heuristic which supplies high-quality warm-starts, a preprocessing technique for decreasing the gap at the root node, and an analytic technique for strengthening our cuts.
-We also study the problem's Boolean relaxation, establish that it is second-order-cone representable, and supply a sufficient condition for its tightness.
-In numerical experiments, we establish that the outer-approximation procedure gives rise to dramatic speedups for sparse portfolio selection problems. }
+We propose various techniques for improving the performance of the procedure, including a heuristic which supplies high-quality warm-starts, { and }a { second heuristic for generating additional cuts which strengthens the root relaxation}.
+We also study the problem's {continuous} relaxation, establish that it is second-order-cone representable, and supply a sufficient condition for its tightness.
+In numerical experiments, we establish that {a conjunction of the imposition of ridge regularization and the use of }the outer-approximation procedure gives rise to dramatic speedups for sparse portfolio selection problems. }